Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/UISupport.md

 As of Unity 2021.2, [UI Toolkit](https://docs.unity3d.com/Manual/UIElements.html) is supported as an alternative to the [Unity UI](https://docs.unity3d.com/Manual/com.unity.ugui.html) system for implementing UIs in players.

-Input support for both [Unity UI](https://docs.unity3d.com/Manual/com.unity.ugui.html) and [UI Toolkit](https://docs.unity3d.com/Manual/UIElements.html) is based on the same [`EventSystem`](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/manual/EventSystem.html) and [`BaseInputModule`](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/manual/InputModules.html) subsystem.
-In other words, the same input setup based on [`InputSystemUIInputModule`](#inputsystemuiinputmodule-component) supports input in either UI solution and nothing extra needs to be done.
+Input support for both [Unity UI](https://docs.unity3d.com/Manual/com.unity.ugui.html) and [UI Toolkit](https://docs.unity3d.com/Manual/UIElements.html) is based on the same [EventSystem](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/manual/EventSystem.html) and [BaseInputModule](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/manual/InputModules.html) subsystem.
+In other words, the same input setup based on [InputSystemUIInputModule](#inputsystemuiinputmodule-component) supports input in either UI solution and nothing extra needs to be done.

-Internally, UI Toolkit will install an event listener in the form of the `PanelEventHandler` component which intercepts events sent by `InputSystemUIInputModule` and translates them into UI Toolkit-specific events that are then routed into the visual tree.
-Note that if you employ `EventSystem.SetUITookitEventSystemOverride`, this default mechanism is bypassed.
+Internally, UI Toolkit installs an event listener in the form of the `PanelEventHandler` component which intercepts events that `InputSystemUIInputModule` sends and translates them into UI Toolkit-specific events that are then routed into the visual tree.
+If you employ `EventSystem.SetUITookitEventSystemOverride`, this default mechanism is bypassed.

 >[!NOTE]
 >XR ([tracked-type input](#tracked-type input)) is not yet supported in combination with UI Toolkit.
-This means that devices such as VR controllers cannot yet be used to operate interfaces created with UI Toolkit.
+This means that you cannot use devices such as VR controllers to operate interfaces created with UI Toolkit.

 There are some additional things worth noting:

-* Raycasting is handled internally by UI Toolkit.
+* UI Toolkit handles raycasting internally.
 No separate raycaster component is needed like for uGUI.
-This also means that [`TrackedDeviceRaycaster`](../api/UnityEngine.InputSystem.UI.TrackedDeviceRaycaster.html) will not work together with UI Toolkit.
+This means that [TrackedDeviceRaycaster](../api/UnityEngine.InputSystem.UI.TrackedDeviceRaycaster.html) does not work together with UI Toolkit.
 * A pointer click and a gamepad submit action are distinct at the event level in UI Toolkit.
 This means that if you, for example, do
   ```CSharp
   button.RegisterCallback<ClickEvent>(_ => ButtonWasClicked());
   ```
-  the handler will __not__ be invoked when the button is "clicked" with the gamepad (a `NavigationSubmitEvent` and not a `ClickEvent`).
+  the handler is not invoked when the button is "clicked" with the gamepad (a `NavigationSubmitEvent` and not a `ClickEvent`).
 If, however, you do
   ```CSharp
   button.clicked += () => ButtonWasClicked();
   ```
-  the handle will be invoked in both cases.
+  the handle is invoked in both cases.